Charlie Mole

 Charlie Mole is a British/French film and television score composer and songwriter.

 Mole received a music scholarship to New College, Oxford, Oxford University, where he was a member of the band "Kudos Points" which provided the dance tracks for the Oxford University Film Foundation production of the Hugh Grant film Privileged.
 The band achieved a record deal whilst the members were still students.

 Mole went on to sign a deal with Warner-Chappell as a songwriter for ten years before turning to film score composing.
-His songwriting collaborations include Chaka Khan, Kylie Minogue, Angie Stone, Ultra Naté, Lisa Stansfield and Girls Aloud.
+His songwriting collaborations include Chaka Khan, Kylie Minogue, Angie Stone, Lenny Kravitz, Ultra Naté, Lisa Stansfield and Girls Aloud.
+Never miss the water by Chaka Khan was featured in Friends and the Sopranos.

+His Hollywood composing career includes films like Othello with Lawrence Fishburn, an Ideal Husband with Julianne Moore and Kate Blanchett.

+As a Tv composer He was nominated for an Emmy for 4 years of the Tv series mr Selfridge.